BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

    "AdditionalImpactVFXScaleZ":10,
    "ClearMineFieldRadius": 4, - radius in in-game terrain cells.
 Minefields in all cells within radius will be cleared in terrain impact.
                                 Clearing on success hit controled by FireOnSuccessHit flag.
+   "Cooldown": 2, - number of rounds weapon will be unacceptable after fire this mode "ImprovedBallistic": true, - whether use or not own ballistic weapon effect engine.
+								Difference between "improved" and vanilla engine:
+								1. Improved mode uses ShotsWhenFire properly (vanilla had not used them at all)
+								2. Improved mode can use curvy trajectory for indirect fire (indirect gauss bullet can be used too, but looks very funny)
+								3. Improved mode fire ShotsWhenFire volleys with ProjectilesPerShot bullets in each.
+								   Bullets in one volley fired simultaneously instead of one by one (as in WeaponRealizer) But damage still dealt once per volley, not per bullet, to keep compatibility with vanilla.
+								NOTE!
+If ImprovedBallistic is set DisableClustering is forced to true and "wr-clustered_shots" tag removed from definition.
    "Modes": array of modes for weapon
 	[{
 		"Id": "x4",  - Must be unique per weapon